ZestBloom/reverse/README.md

 ![Reverse2](https://user-images.githubusercontent.com/23183451/152775542-fe924cdc-f296-4410-bb72-0e9cc238c8ca.png)

-### Auctioneer
-The Auctioneer sets the auction parameters such as token, start price, and floor price.
+**Auctioneer** sets the auction parameters such as token, start price, and floor price.

-### Depositer
-After the parameters are received from the Auctioneer, the Depoisiter takes over.
-The depoisiter is the same account as the Auctioneer.
+**Depositer** Takes after the auctioneer, depositing the token.
+The depositor is the same account as the Auctioneer.

-### Relay
-After the auction is closed.
-The Relay is that last participant.
+**Relay** follows after the auction is closed.
+It is that last participant.

 ## Views
 In the views accessible through the contract handle in the frontend, there is 1 named view called Auction.
 ### Auction